 Though nurtured leads can be an essential source of sales, you'll want to have a steady supply of new and primarily exclusive leads as well—"Exclusive" in the sense that the leads belong to you and will not be resold.

 No matter what insurance industry you represent, Nectar helps you to connect directly with the shoppers you're looking for in the best way for your business.
 The referrals are real, and they're fresh.
-Best of all, they're sold only to you.
-Nectar doesn't sell your leads to anyone else.

 What's more, Nectar doesn't buy third-party leads and then resell them to you.
 Instead, it generates all of its original leads through various marketing channels.
 By taking shoppers' information and comparing it with your filters, Nectar works to bring you the best leads possible.
 Connecting the right shopper with the right agent assures a better overall experience for both parties.